zk4x/zyx/zyx/DEV_NOTES.md

 Tiles with results used more than once are evaluated separately, so that their results can be reused.
 This should be a good compromise.
 Unary ops are usually cheap enough to be worth recalculating, but other ops usually are not worth recalculating.
 Tiled version does not contain loops.

+# 2024-05-30

+We need to write from IR to OpenCL compiler.
+Then finish IR compiler without optimizations.
+Then we need to write extensive tests to check that it works correctly.
+Only after everything works fine can we start optimizing with local memory and register tiling and such.